OpenSwitchNOS/openswitch-ops-docs/How-To-Process-Isolation.md

-**Note**: For more information about profiles please look at [here.](https://firejail.wordpress.com/features-3/man-firejail-profile/)
+**Note**: For more information about profiles please see [https://firejail.wordpress.com/features-3/man-firejail-profile/](https://firejail.wordpress.com/features-3/man-firejail-profile/).

 ## Step 6: Modify the service file 'OPS daemons only'

-Once the profile is ready you need to modify the service file so systemd will launch the process with Firejail.
+Once the profile is ready, you need to modify the service file so systemd will launch the process with Firejail.

-For testing purposes the OPS service files are normally located in the /etc/systemd/system/multi-user.target.wants directory on the target system.
+For testing purposes the OPS service files are normally located in the */etc/systemd/system/multi-user.target.wants/* directory on the target system.